GSA/fpki-guides/_announcements/02_google_ct.md

 ## What Should I Do?
+The Federal PKI community has notified the Microsoft Trusted Root Program to remove the trust for TLS/SSL from the globally distributed Federal Common Policy CA.

 To mitigate the impact on the federal enterprise:

-1. The Federal PKI community has notified the Microsoft Trusted Root Program to remove the trust for TLS/SSL from the globally distributed Federal Common Policy CA.<!--This is a statement, not a step.-->
 2. You should distribute Federal Common Policy CA to government-furnished equipment as an _enterprise trusted root certificate_.
-3. You MUST disable CT checking for a limited number of intranet websites.
+3. You must disable CT checking for a limited number of intranet websites.

 Please see [Disable CT Checking for Government-Furnished Equipment](#disable-ct-checking-for-government-furnished-equipment).

 ### Disable CT Checking for Government-Furnished Equipment
 {% include alert-info.html content="One option is outlined in this section.
 Additional options may be available in Chrome 67 or Chrome 68.
 We will post more information as we update the procedures.
-Please check the GitHub Issues in the GSA FPKI-Guides playbook repository for any in-progress discussions." %}
+Please check the GitHub Issues in the GSA fpki-guides playbook repository for any in-progress discussions." %}

 Enterprise Chrome for government-furnished equipment will not check for CT if you apply a policy rule and include a **.gov or .mil second-level domain**, such as _agency.gov_, or other **third-level sub-domains**, such as _example.agency.gov_.
 You should apply configuration changes for only government-furnished equipment and only include an explicit list of second-level or below sub-domains in use for intranet websites.
 In some instances, you may need to create a new registry key tree in the locations specified below.